Janikus/Simple-Cellular-Automata-GOL-Rule-X-/README.md

 Programmed by Janikus,
 based on a video on YouTube on the channel Dot CSV ("Programa el Juego de La Vida... en 10 MINUTOS!").

+controls: press any key to pause or continue the simulation*